Serving and Serve Strategy

 Crack serves

-Crack serves go directly from the front wall to the side wall crack, and roll out.
+Crack serves go directly from the front wall, bounce once, and then hit the side wall crack and roll out.
 These are extremely low percentage shots.
 However, they do work every now and then.
 To hit a crack serve, move your target toward the side wall and hit the ball low on the front wall (one foot high on panels and six inches high on plaster).
-You run the risk of the ball rebounding into the hitting zone of the receiver, generating an offensive opportunity, so be careful with crack serve attempts.
+The serve is very likely to be short and you also run the risk of the ball rebounding into the hitting zone of the receiver, generating an offensive opportunity, so be careful with crack serve attempts.

 Summary

-Vary your position (hit from all three positions), vary your serves (hit down the line drives and cross-court drives from all three positions; hit jam and Z serves from left and right of center), vary the speed and vary the height.
+Vary your position (hit from all three positions and from the Z positions), vary your serves (hit down the line drives and cross-court drives from all three positions; hit jam and Z serves), vary the speed and vary the height.
 Hit some inside out serves.
 Be deceptive.
 Be able to hit drives, Z’s and jams using the same service motion.
 If your opponent has an obvious weakness with respect to any of these serves, exploit it until he or she corrects it.

 Second Serve